briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 And yes, you heard that right, I'm using [Secure Boot].
-I used to think it was overkill unless some nation's intelligence agency is gunning for you, but malware that infects your boot loader or even BIOS is not as rare as you might think.
+I used to think it was overkill unless some nation's intelligence agency is gunning for you, but malware that infects your boot loader or kernel is not as rare as you might think.
 Plus, it is supported by both Ubuntu and Fedora which makes it commonplace even for Linux machines.